Jasmine Birtles

 Completely free to take part in, it is aimed at ensuring everyone and particularly families, can celebrate World Book Day without costing them any additional expense within the current climate.
 All families need to do is list their unwanted books on Nextdoor’s ‘For Sale & Free’ feature or collect a book nearby to them.

-“We want to make it as easy as possible for families to enjoy the day whilst not having to worry about costs.
-And the For Sale and Free feature is a really simple and cost-effective way to do this.”
+“We want families to join in the fun of World Book Day and make it as easy as possible to enjoy, all without worrying about the costs.
+The For Sale and Free feature is a really simple and cost-effective way to do this.”

 Nextdoor is completely free to download.
 To sign up or to find out more, visit www.nextdoor.co.uk